Properly typed omit function in TypeScript

 const presentKey = key as unknown as Exclude<keyof T, K>

-implementation I’ve been able to write so far.
+And that's the cleanest omit implementation I've been able to write so far.

 Related: A stricter Omit type